sidneyspil/PSY329_portfolio/README.md

 ![Sex differences in loneliness  graph](/assets/img/lonely.jpg)

 **Why is this important?**
+<ins>To the general public</ins>

-These findings show that if we compare the differences in life satisfaction and loneliness between men and women in general, we get an incomplete picture; because these differences are not consistent across income levels.
-This means that **income impacts life satisfaction and loneliness, and low-income individuals are struggling the most**.
+These findings show that if we compare the differences in life satisfaction and loneliness between men and women in general, we get an incomplete picture.
+Due to differences not being consistent across income levels.
+This means that **income impacts life satisfaction and loneliness, and shows that low-income individuals are struggling the most**.

+<ins>To the psychology field</ins>
+  - These findings provide a deeper understanding of past research that compared men and women in general.
+  - Due to low-income individuals making up a large portion of the sample (65.4%), overall differences between men and women would be more influenced by differences at the low-income level.
+  - It is possible that in [past research](https://doi.org/10.1007/s00737-019-00998-w) that found women to be more satisfied in life than men, this effect was significantly impacted by low-income individuals if they made up a large portion of the sample.
   - [Past research](https://doi.org/10.1007/s00737-019-00998-w) that says women are more satisfied with life than men shows an incomplete picture
 Explain why this research is important, who it might benefit, and how people in the applied setting might be able to use your findings.
 Claims are based on the results and the nature of the data, and not overly generalized.

 **My code**

-If you are interested in seeing how I did my analysis, check out my code [here!](https://github.com/sidneyspil/myproject/blob/a86bca1698269fe0ad22a81311facfc4f70c1949/Dataset-analysis.md)
+If you are interested in seeing how I did my analysis, check out [my code!](https://github.com/sidneyspil/myproject/blob/a86bca1698269fe0ad22a81311facfc4f70c1949/Dataset-analysis.md)